highfidelity/hifi_tests/tests/readme.md

     });
     ```
   - use the "lifetime" properties when creating the entity (60 seconds for example) as a safety net
+- When including shared scripts or resources stored in github, add '?raw=true' at the end of the URL to get the raw version.

 ## TO BE CONTINUED